cyberflamingo/exobrain/content/computing/security/cybersecurity-home-lab-environment.md

 :::{.highlight-block}
 [HeiDoc.net
 Tool](https://heidoc.net/joomla/technology-science/microsoft/67-microsoft-windows-and-office-iso-download-tool)
-can be used to easily download Windows ISO instead of goign through the download pages.
+can be used to easily download Windows ISO instead of going through the download pages.
 :::